ReetomGangopadhyay/RiskFactors_TB/README.md

 - **R** (with necessary libraries: `glmnet`, `dplyr`, `ggplot2`, etc.)
 - **Python 3.x** (with necessary libraries: `scikit-learn`, `pandas`, `numpy`, etc.)
-  - Additionally, ensure your system has enough RAM to properly run the script.
+  - Ensure your system has enough RAM to run the script properly.

-For study results, please refer to the paper contained within this repository.
-Additionally, please email me if you would like to use any of this code or data for any other projects at rgangopa@bu.edu.
+This is the final project for the Boston University SIBS program.
+For study results, please refer to the paper in this repository.
+Additionally, please email me at rgangopa@bu.edu if you would like to use any of this code or data for any other projects.